M41 Walker Bulldog: Vietnam War

 Between 1965 and 1972 the U.S. had shipped 580 second-hand M41A3s to supply various ARVN tank units and replace losses sustained in combat.
 According to SIPRI, between 1972 and 1974 the ARVN only took delivery of M48 Pattons, which gradually superseded the M41 as the primary tank in South Vietnamese service.
 According to MACV South Vietnam received 19 M41 tanks during 1974.

-As of October 1, 1974, South Vietnam had 197 M41 tanks in service, 156 in repair and 18 in not operational condition.

-During the PAVN's 1975 Spring Offensive, 300 M41s were destroyed or abandoned by their crews and captured.
-PAVN forces used these against the ARVN during the Fall of Saigon.
+During the PAVN's 1975 Spring Offensive, 300 ARVN M41s were destroyed or captured.

 Other foreign service

 Argentina

 During the early 1960s, Argentina received five M41s on ostensibly permanent loan from the United States.
 The terms of the transfer remain unclear, as despite formally entering service with the Argentine Army the five tanks were still listed as property of the American government.
-They were first publicly paraded in Buenos Aires following the 1966 revolution.
-Upon a subsequent deterioration of diplomatic relations with the US, Argentine leaders ordered the tanks returned to that country.
-They were superseded in Argentine service by the AMX-13, and a proposal to purchase or request the loan of more M41s from the US was permanently shelved.
+They were first publicly paraded in Buenos Aires following the 1966 coup.
+Shortly afterwards, Argentine leaders ordered the tanks withdrawn from service and returned to the US due to continued political differences between the two countries.
+They were superseded in Argentine service by the AMX-13, and a proposal to purchase or request the loan of more M41s from the US was canceled.

 Brazil

-The M41 was the first tank to be adopted in large quantities by Brazil's armed forces, and formed the armored mainstay of both the Brazilian Army and the Brazilian Marine Corps well into the twenty-first century.
+The M41 was the first tank to be adopted in large quantities by Brazil's armed forces, and formed the armored mainstay of the Brazilian Army well into the twenty-first century.
 In 1960, an initiative to modernize existing Brazilian armored units led to the purchase of 386 second-hand M41s from the US government.
 The tanks were delivered in successive shipments over a period of seven years.

 Between 1984 and 1985, Bernardini S/A Industria e Comercio, an industrial firm in São Paulo, rebuilt and modernized all the Brazilian M41s to prolong their service life.
 The principal features of the modernization program were a replacement of the original Chrysler petrol engine with a diesel model, thicker armor, and replacement of the 76 mm gun with a 90 mm gun produced by boring out the original armament.
 The rebored gun was modified to fire Belgian fin-stabilized, shaped charge projectiles developed for the Cockerill Mk.
 III smoothbore cannon already fitted to Brazil's preexisting fleet of EE-9 Cascavel armored cars.
 The tank's transmission was also upgraded to increase acceleration and give it a maximum road speed of 70 km/h.
 In Brazilian service, these upgraded M41s received the designation M41B and M41C.